Koschmann-Lab/cnstap-objects/README.md

 ## ADD A NEW DRUG to the CNSTAPIDT-intrinsicDrugTable KO

 Here is an example of adding to the list of drug items in the "index.js" file within the SRC folder of the KO.
+Particular emphasis should be placed on the "editable" section because it is not directly a part of the table.
+The rule of thumb is that the "editable" score should be 1 if that given drug is the first drug in its respective pathway.
+Otherwise, the "editable" score should be 0.
+For example, if you are adding a new drug to the tool that is in a new pathway, this new entry will now be the FIRST and only drug in the new pathway so it will need an "editable" score of 1.
+However, if you are adding a new drug to a pre-existing pathway that already has several drugs in it, simply add the new drug to the bottom of the list of drugs within that pathway and give the new drug an "editable" score of 0.

 Before
 ```